Contact Van Severen Law Office at (414) 270-0202 to discuss OWI 2nd charges

 Usually those challenges to the stop of the vehicle focus on two arguments: the officer didn’t have probable cause or reasonable suspicion to stop your vehicle.
 In simple terms, probable cause refers to an actual legal violation.
 For example, the officer stopped you for speeding.
 That speeding investigation allows for the stop, and upon further suspicion of intoxication can convert into an OWI investigation.
 Reasonable suspicion, on the other hand, focuses on the facts and circumstances surrounding the stop.
 Obviously stopping a vehicle at 2:30 a.m. on a Saturday, in a bar district, after observing that vehicle swerving within its lane could be suspicious.
 Stopping the same vehicle at 5:00 p.m. on a Tuesday in a business district, with no swerving, is a completely different circumstance.

 Finally, you maintain a right to fight your second offense drunk driving charge at trial.
 Because this is a criminal charge, you are guaranteed the right to a jury trial.
 Jury trials focus on many different issues, including the handling of the blood/breath test, the science between the metabolism of alcohol, and the officer’s simple observations.
-Certain this step also focuses on the credibility of the police officer.
-Some cops like to lie.
+This step also focuses on the credibility of the police officer, and as any criminal defense lawyer will tell, some cops like to lie and exaggerate.